This post contains affiliate links.

 Well, today I am here to solve your dilemma just in time for the cookout!
 I have three new salad recipes that will add a spark to your cookout menu.
+These are salads perfect for the 4th of July.
 Even though these salads are different, they still use ingredients that you probably have on hand or are can easily find at your local grocery store.

 Recipe adapted from Guy Fieri via Food Network.